openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 THe new release of KOffice, a great alternative to [LibreOffice](http://omgsuse.com/content/ten-days-opensuse-day-two-libreoffice) has received a great amount of performance and stability love from its developers.
 As it's become more rock-solid, it's support for reading the OpenDocument format along with some icky Microsoft formats has improved.

-To be honest, I've had a hard time summarizing what's special about KDE in openSUSE 11.4 versus KDE in 11.3, any way you cut it I'm out of my comfort zone (there is a write-up on [news.opensuse.org](https://news.opensuse.org/2011/03/02/opensuse-11-4-and-kde-2/) though).
+To be honest, I've had a hard time summarizing what's special about KDE in openSUSE 11.4 versus KDE in 11.3, any way you cut it I'm out of my comfort zone (there is a write-up on [news.opensuse.org](http://news.opensuse.org/2011/03/02/opensuse-11-4-and-kde-2/) though).
 I will say this though: KDE 4.6 in the new openSUSE is visually **stunning** and **fast**.
 THe KDE team has done a phenomenal job speeding up KDE and bucking the trend of software getting slower over time.

 If you've never tried KDE before then openSUSE 11.4, which comes out Thursday March 10th, might just be the perfect time to give it a test drive and see what you think.

-
+â€

+â€œ

 [Petr Baudis: ld.so Scopes](http://log.or.cz/?p=129)